-Construction activities will begin in 2019 on the Southwest LRT Project (METRO Green Line Extension).
+Southwest LRT Project (METRO Green Line Extension) construction activities began in 2019.
 We know that construction can be messy and unpredictable.
 To help reduce construction impacts and support open communication, the Southwest LRT (SWLRT) Project Office worked with city staff, residents and businesses to generate ideas.

 Based on public feedback and federal guidelines, contract specifications establish maximum vibration levels and monitoring requirements to minimize impacts.
 Crews will set up vibration monitors along the corridor to confirm that vibration levels comply with allowable levels.